mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 2020-12-17: Mark the pool for a server as "ready" after performing a successful check.
 Synchronize pool clearing with SDAM updates.

+2021-2-11: Errors encountered during auth are handled by SDAM.
+Auth errors mark the server Unknown and clear the pool.

 ..
 Section for links.